What to eat to keep your teeth

 - Folic acid promotes a healthy mouth and supports cell growth throughout the entire body.
 This member of the B vitamin family is found in green leafy vegetables and brewer’s yeast.

-You may already know that cavity-causing organisms feed on the sugar in foods such as soda, chocolate milk and candies and convert it to acid, which attacks tooth enamel and causes tooth decay.
+You may already know that cavity-causing organisms feed on the sugar in foods and beverages and convert the sugar to acid, which then attacks tooth enamel and causes tooth decay.

 - But did you know that acidic foods and drinks can wear away your enamel, leaving your teeth sensitive, cracked and discolored?